relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/03 - Introduction to Python/main.md

 &nbsp;

 A Boolean has only two possible values, **True** and **False**.
-You use comparison operators to evaluate between two Boolean objects in PYthon.
+You use comparison operators to evaluate between two Boolean objects in Python.
 This data type is the foundation for constructing condition steps and decisions within programs.
 Below shows the various Boolean comparison operators and some examples of how to use them.

 &nbsp;